KovnaTheCute/TevliarSetting/Tevliar Setting/Statblocks/Sharkman.md

 traits:
 - name: Amphibious.
   desc: "The Sharkman can breath both air and water."
+- name: Blood Frenzy.
+  desc: "The Sharkman has advantage on melee attack rolls against any creature that doesn't have all its hit points."
 - name: Shark Scent.
   desc: "The Sharkman can smell blood in the water from up to 1 mile away.
 In water, it can track creatures that are bleeding as if it had the Hunter’s Mark spell on them."
 actions: